gafernandezf/Ipanema/README.md

 #### SDK

+Its name stands for **Software Development Kit**.
 This module provides a set of support libraries users may use for their own implementations.

 Its present version has 2 main packages: